 P.S.
 We know you know this, but we’re going to drop a little disclaimer here because our favorite thing besides eating bacon is not getting sued.

 You should always follow your qualified healthcare professional’s advice about eating bacon, especially if you have a medical condition or any type of dietary restriction.
-We tend to give really bad advice when it comes to bacon.
+We tend to give really bad advice when it comes to consuming bacon.